PUM01-2025/PowerFlow/README.md

 Some limitations on the structure of a network are imposed by PowerFlow.
 It is not possible to:

-- INGA DUBBLA KANTER??
+- have more than one edge between a pair of node
-- MER HÄR?
+- have disjointed graphs

 ### Network files